-$^8$ Macro-economic policies and social sectors, food security and sustainable rural development as well as institutional capacities and good governance.
+Macro-economic policies and social sectors, food security and sustainable rural development as well as institutional capacities and good governance.

-5.3.
-Coordination among member states and the Commission
+5.3 Coordination among member states and the Commission

 The coordination of the multitude of actors is also an area of increased activities within the Union.
-We can ask why the establishment of a bilateral aid programme is a requirement for joining the European Union as part of the 'acquis communautaire', the joint achievements (Grimm/Harmer 2005; Development Strategies 2003); this is a proliferation of donor agencies in an already crowded aid environment.
-The EU now comprises 27 bilateral donors plus Commission administered programmes ('27+1'), instead of previously 15 bilateral donors plus the Commission.
+We can ask why the establishment of a bilateral aid programme is a requirement for joining the European Union as part of the 'acquis communautaire', the joint achievements (Grimm/Harmer 2005; Development Strategies 2003), as this contributes to a proliferation of donor agencies in an already crowded aid environment.
+The EU now comprises 27 bilateral donors plus Commission administered programmes ('27+1'), instead of the previous 15 bilateral donors plus the Commission.
 This number will further increase with future enlargements.
 Arguments brought forward by actors in the European aid system are aimed at (a) legitimacy and (b) technical knowledge.
-It would be, some argue, only be a matter of time for new EU member states to have the desire to plant their flags next to projects in partner countries, as development assistance is part of a country's foreign relations.
-More polemically: how can one ask the new EU Member States to be more rational than the EU-15?
+It would, some argue, only be a matter of time for new EU member states to have the desire to plant their flags next to projects in partner countries, as development assistance is part of a country's foreign relations.
+Moreover, how can one ask the new EU member states to be more rational than the EU-15?
 And establishing a bilateral aid programme will build up capacities of decision makers that can be beneficial to political discussions in Brussels.
-Without own experiences, Member States might not be able to effectively engage with the Brussels debate.
-Yet, this proliferation comes with costs and -if not managed properly according to the Paris Agenda- will result in additional strain on partner countries' (often limited) administrative capacities.
+Without their own experiences, member states might not be able to effectively engage with the Brussels debate.
+This proliferation comes with costs and if it is not managed properly according to the Paris Agenda it will likely result in additional strain on partner countries' (often limited) administrative capacities.

-In the words of the Commission: "The increased need to enhance the effectiveness of aid and reduce transaction costs requires a qualitative jump in terms of operational complementarity" (EU Commission 2005: 118).
+In the words of the Commission: "The increased need to enhance the effectiveness of aid and reduce transaction costs requires a qualitative jump in terms of operational complementarity" (EU Commission 2005, 118).
 A first and important step, albeit not a bold jump, in this direction has been made with the Code of Conduct on a Division of Labour, signed in May 2007.
 All states agreed to 11 principles for a division of Labour, rather than trying to decide on sectors or regions at the green table.
 This realism in decision-making has to be commended, even though the code is a voluntary exercise.
 Member States and the Commission have agreed to reduce the areas of their activities to a maximum of three per country, to introduce or strengthen the concept of lead donors, and to coordinate their activities at country level with other donors.